judyj/simp-doc/docs/contributors_guide/maintenance/SIMP_Puppet_Module_Release_Procedures.rst

      ..
 NOTE::

-        If the component requires updated dependencies, those RPMs will have to be built and installed at the same time.
+        * If the component requires updated dependencies, those RPMs will have to be built and installed at the same time.

+        * Puppet agent runs will be tested in the R10K deploy step below.

 #.
 Verify the RPM for this component can be used to create SIMP ISOs
    for CentoOS 6 and CentOS 7, each of which can be configured via